 This super simple 5 senses activity yields so much early learning!
 Here are some of the concepts it touches on:

-- Left-to-right progression of the English language
+- Left-to-right progression

 - Letter identification